rackerlabs/design-system/_component_design/table-variations.md

 Use these spacing specifications when you construct a dual-line table.

-OLD STUFF...
+**OLD STUFF...**
 Using the dual-line text variation impacts standard table layout in the following ways:

 - The top and bottom padding for cells moves from 20px to 16px.
 - Spacing between lines in dual-line rows are 10px apart.
 - Suggested implementation: apply 1.5em line height to dual-line rows
 - Independent text rows have a line-height of 12px and get truncated instead of wrapping.
-- In lines displaying two independent text rows, emphasize the primary line (on top) by increasing its font weight to **bold**.
 - In lines that include a contextual icon, the supporting icon is spaced 4px from the adjacent text.
 The icon is the same size as surrounding text: 16x16px.

 {% endcolumn %}